 If you enjoy the bustle of serving food, catering is a flexible and good-paying job.
 Most of the assignments take place in the evenings and on weekends, so you can keep your day job.

 You can find catering side gigs on Craigslist and Indeed or try calling local catering companies.
-According to data from Glassdoor, catering workers make about $10 to $12 an hour, not including tips.
+Workers in the catering business make about $14 an hour depending on position and location, according to data from PayScale.

 8. Amazon FBA

 Fulfillment by Amazon, also called FBA, allows ordinary people to make money selling products on Amazon.
 Sellers simply brand and list items on Amazon, and the company takes care of the fulfillment and shipping.
 As a bonus, Amazon houses the products for you, so you don’t need to store any inventory.